Kish Air Flight 7170: Flight

 Flight 7170 was a scheduled international passenger flight from the Iranian resort island of Kish to Sharjah International Airport in United Arab Emirates.
 On 10 February, the aircraft was scheduled to take off from Kish with 42 passengers and 6 crew members on board.
 The commander of the flight was Captain Ahmed Hosseini and his co-pilot was First Officer Nemat Panahian.
-The weather and visibility at Sharjah were in good condition.
+The weather and visibility at Sharjah were both good.
 The flight was supposed to take about 35 minutes.
 It eventually took off from Kish at early noon.
 The take-off phase was uneventful.

 During the enroute phase, shortly before the aircraft started its descent to Sharjah, Captain Hosseini asked First Officer Panahian to switch roles, making Panahian the pilot who was responsible for the controls.
 First Officer Panahian was surprised by this decision as this was not what the pilots had planned earlier, eventually declining the captain's order stating that he was not confident enough on his ability to conduct the approach to the airport.
 Captain Hosseini, however, refused to accept his answer and insisted Panahian be the pilot flying, stating that he would provide assistance during the approach.
 First Officer Panahian reluctantly accepted this and became the pilot flying for the approach phase.

 Approach

-As the aircraft approached the airport, the crew initiated the approach briefing and read the checklist.
+As the aircraft approached Sharjah, the crew initiated the approach briefing and read the checklist.
 During the approach, Captain Hosseini kept giving advice to First Officer Panahian regarding the aircraft's track.

-Around 11:20 a.m, the crew's request for descent to the airport was granted by air traffic controller.
-They were then cleared for a VOR/DME approach to the airport and then were cleared for landing at runway 12.
-Captain Hosseini asked First Officer Panahian to set the altitude to 410 ft, a bit lower than the airport's minimum descent altitude of 500 ft.
+At 11:24 am GST (UTC+4.00), the crew's request for descent from 9000 feet was granted by air traffic control at Dubai.
+They were then cleared for a VOR/DME approach to Sharjah airport and at 11:36 GST they were cleared for landing at runway 12.
+Captain Hosseini asked First Officer Panahian to set the minimum descent altitude (MDA) to 410 ft, a bit lower than the airport's official MDA of 500 ft.
 First Officer Panahian then tried to position the aircraft for the final approach.
 The aircraft was flying with its autopilot on and was slightly higher than the normal approach profile.
 It was still not configured for landing as the flaps were still at 0 and the aircraft was 50 knot faster than the usual speed for approach.

 The aircraft rapidly approached the minimum descent altitude for Sharjah.
 The crew managed to decrease the airspeed by a bit and deployed the flaps to 10.
 Captain Hosseini later set the flaps to 25.
 The landing gear began to be extended.
 The aircraft, however, was still too high and too fast.
 With a remaining distance of less than 3 nmi between the aircraft and the airport, Captain Hosseini tried to take over the control from First Officer Panahian.
 He intended to give the control back to Panahian once the aircraft was on the correct approach profile.
 First Officer Panahian accepted Hosseini's request and gave the control to him.